titon/toolkit/docs/en/components/tooltip.md

 ## Notes ##

-* A `className` can be added to tooltips during instantiation for different themed tooltips
+* A `className` can be added to tooltips during instantiation for different themed tooltips.
-* The `position` of the tooltip instance determines the location and arrow placement
+* The `position` of the tooltip instance determines the location and arrow placement.

 ## Options ##